- How does the district stay up-to-date with the most current recommendations, best practices and requirements in regards to district/school safety?

 - If someone (for example, staff, students, teachers, parents, community members) sees something concerning, what should they do?
 What if they feel nervous or uncomfortable about reporting it?

 - If you see something, please say something.
 We know that prior to committing an act of violence, either against themselves or against others, a person has let others know what they plan to do.
-There is a term called “leakage,” which means “the communication to a third party of an intent to do harm to a target.”

 - We also know that in the vast majority of active assailant events in schools that other people were aware of an individual’s plans or intentions, but many times this information was not communicated to people who could intervene and prevent the violence from occurring.